doc4d/4d-web-studio/docs/configuration.md

 ### Project level

 After you have enabled access to the studio at the application level, you need to explicitly designate every project that can be accessed.
-The **Enable access to the Web Studio** option must be enabled on the web server's configuration page.
+The **Enable access to the Web Studio** option must be enabled on the [main 4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html)'s configuration page.

-In order for the studio to access the data of a 4D project handled by the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html), the **Enable access to the web studio** option must be enabled on the web server's configuration page.

 To do this, in your 4D application, go to **Settings** > **Web** > **Web Features** and check **Enable access to the web studio**.